albill/albill.github.com/_posts/2008-08-03-burning-man-preparations.markdown

 ---
+author: admin
+date: '2008-08-03 02:45:53'
 layout: post
+slug: burning-man-preparations
+status: publish
 title: Burning Man Preparations
-published: true
-meta:
-  ljID: "3345"
-tags:
+wordpress_id: '2351'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 Other than a day of recovery from the Mozilla Summit and travels around it, today was a day for Burning Man preparation work.